mattbrepo/SQLStatementLength/README.md

 $$L1 = f - g + n \cdot (g + 1) + \log_{10} (n!)$$

-## Implementation of L and L1
+## Implementations of L and L1
-I implemented a few versions of this calculation with different level of precision and calculation time.
+I implemented a few versions of this calculation with different level of precisions and calculation times.
 For _n_ equals to 100,000:

  Method     | Time (ms) | Result
 ------------|-----------|------------